Information for Presenters

 URCAS will include a live poster session, exhibits, performances, and panels of presentations and readings.
 All forms of scholarship and creative activity in your field are eligible for presentation!
+There may be virtual presentation opportunities for NMSU Global students and students enrolled at community college campuses outside Las Cruces--please email us to develop a plan.

 Poster Session

 Our poster boards will accommodate posters that are 36" high by 48" wide.
 Two posters can fit on each.
 You will want to organize your information clearly and make sure that it is in a font that is legible from 5-8 feet away.
 Some suggestions about how to create a poster can be found here.
-Posters should be put up during registration from 8-9:30 on the day of the conference and should be taken down before 3:30pm, when the poster boards may be removed.
+Posters should be put up during registration from 8-8:30 on the day of the conference and should be taken down before 3:30pm, when the poster boards may be removed.

 How do I design a poster?
 See the Resources page for advice on how to create your poster (start with powerpoint slide).